 [Photo by Gage Skidmore]

-In August 2018, we were saddened by the news that John McCain, a war hero and long-serving Republican senator from Arizona, succumbed to a deadly form of brain cancer known as glioblastoma.
+In August 2018, John McCain, long-serving Republican senator from Arizona, succumbed to a deadly form of brain cancer known as glioblastoma.
 This is the very same disease that took the life of Senator Ted Kennedy in 2009.
 Why is modern medicine, with all its technological, medical, and financial resources unable to successfully fight this deadly cancer?

 Cancer is the second leading cause of death in the U.S., claiming roughly 600,000 lives every year.
 Decades of research have revealed that most cancers are very complex diseases, especially those that have metastasized or migrated from the original area of the body where the cancer first began.